AAK4747/Web_Project_FCI-Luxor_2025/README.md

 # Web_Task_FCI-Luxor_2025
-This is The Project of The Introduction To Web Technology Course FCI-Luxor May 2025
+This is The Task of The Introduction To Web Technology Course FCI-Luxor May 2025

 # 🌐 Personal Website Task

 A beautiful personal website built with **HTML** and **CSS**, designed to showcase my profile, studies, hobbies, and favorites.
-The project emphasizes styling, responsive design, and clean layout without using JavaScript frameworks.
+The Task emphasizes styling, responsive design, and clean layout without using JavaScript frameworks.

 ---

-## 📁 Project Structure
+## 📁 Task Structure

 ```
 📦 personal-website/